The Ten Commandments

 Covetousness is a form of idolatry.

-When we covet, we elevate the object of our desire above God.
+When we covet, we place the object of our desire above God.
 Our fascination with its allure supplants our adoration of his excellence.

 God is the source of true contentment.
-Coveting focuses our affection on inferior alternatives that offer only fleeting fulfillment.
+Coveting directs our affection toward inferior alternatives that offer only fleeting fulfillment.

-Covetousness fosters anger, resentment, and bitterness.
+Covetousness breeds anger, resentment, and bitterness.
 It sours our relationships with God and others.
-If allowed to fester, it can impair our emotional health.
+If left to fester, it can harm our emotional health.

-Covetousness is often the underlying motivation for lying, theft, adultery, and murder, which are prohibited in the preceding commandments.
+Covetousness is often the underlying motive for lying, theft, adultery, and murder, all of which are prohibited in the preceding commandments.

-Abstaining from covetousness makes us more likely to uphold these precepts.
+Abstaining from covetousness makes us more likely to keep these precepts.

-Societies fracture when covetous individuals and groups act adversely on this impulse.
+Societies fracture when covetous individuals and groups act on this impulse in harmful ways.
 Conversely, the absence of covetousness helps societies unify.

 New Testament Perspective

-He said we should love God with all our heart, soul, and mind and treat others as we want them to treat us.
+He said we should love God with all our heart, soul, and mind, and treat others as we would want to be treated.

-He proclaimed that we effectively fulfill The Ten Commandments and all of God’s other precepts when we do these two things.
+He proclaimed that these two actions effectively fulfill the Ten Commandments and all of God’s other precepts.